MrAlexSee/InterviewTopics/README.md

 {
     // Initializer list is useful when members are complex types,
     // as it avoids calling the default constructor.
+    // Note: variables are initialized in the order of their declaration in the class.
     Num(int argN) : n(argN) { }

     friend Num operator+ (const Num &t1, const Num &t2)